Glossary

 Key Pair

-A combination of a public key and a private key that helps encrypt information that guarantees data is protected at a higher security level
+A combination of a public key and a private key helps encrypt information that guarantees data is protected at a higher security level.

 Whitepaper

-A document crypto projects release the provide investors with technical information about its purpose
+A document crypto projects release that provides investors with technical information about its purpose.

 Wrapped Tokens